-- If a fall occurs, the employee must not be able to free fall more than 4 feet nor contact a lower level. - A personal fall arrest system that was subjected to an impact needs to be removed from service immediately. - Personal fall arrest systems need to be inspected prior to each use and damaged or deteriorated components removed from service. - Personal fall arrest systems must not be attached to guardrails or hoists.
+- If a fall occurs, the employee should not be able to free fall more than 6 feet nor contact a lower level. - A personal fall arrest system that was subjected to an impact needs to be removed from service immediately. - Personal fall arrest systems need to be inspected prior to each use and damaged or deteriorated components removed from service. - Personal fall arrest systems should not be attached to guardrails or hoists.

-Work from Mobile Elevating Work Platforms
+Work from Aerial Lifts and Self Powered Work Platforms

-Training in the proper operation and inspection of the equipment must be received prior to operating or working from a mobile elevating work platform, regardless of the type.
+Training in the proper operation and inspection of the equipment must be received prior to operating or working from an aerial lift or self-powered work platform, regardless of the type.